Cargill-Capstone2021/ADME-modeling-for-Cargill/README.md

 2. Data prep
 - use data_prep.py to process the data obtained from the last step

-3. Train the default model for each ADME feature (SVR_regressor_method.py)
+3. Train the default model for each ADME feature (under adme/modules)

 4. Use the model to predict the ADME features of a drug candidate